 Wes Craven’s 1988 classic has aged incredibly well.
-The Serpent and The Rainbow is as terrifying today as it was in 1988.
+The Serpent and The Rainbow is every bit as terrifying today as it was in 1988.

 The Serpent and The Rainbow Synopsis

 Ethnobotanist Dennis Alan travels to Haiti to investigate a Voodoo ritual drug supposedly capable of creating zombies.
 He is threatened and tortured by Dargent Peytraud, Captain of the Haitian Special Forces, but persists in his efforts to obtain a sample of the drug.
 After returning to Boston, Alan continues to be tormented by Peytraud, who is revealed to be a powerful Voodoo sorcerer.
 Convinced that his death is imminent, Alan chooses to return to Haiti.
-He is soon to discover that the mystical drug he sought is every bit as deadly as rumoured.
+He soon discovers the mystical drug he is so fascinated by is every bit as deadly as rumoured.

 With material as rich as a zombie-making powder, it’s easy for any director to go overboard.
 Be it with scares, characterisation, or special effects.